MolSSI/QCElemental/docs/index.rst

 QCElemental
 ===========

-*QCElemental is a resource module for quantum chemistry containing physical constants and periodic table data from NIST and molecule handlers.*
+*QCElemental is a resource module for quantum chemistry (QC) containing physical constants and periodic table data from NIST.
+It also contains molecule handlers (suitable for QC parsing and input files) and the QC data exchange format known as QCSchema.*

 Physical Constants
 ------------------